syncfusion-content/javascript-docs/js/api/ejSchedule.md

 ### refreshScroller()
 {:#methods:refreshscroller}

-It used to Refresh Scroller while using schedule control in some other controls.
+To refresh Scroller while using Schedule control in some other controls.

 #### Example